The Floured Table

 4 large bananas

 • Carefully slice the remaining banana in half lengthwise.
-Lay it flat on a cutting board and, using a sharp knife, slice it horizontally through the center so you end up with two long, flat halves.
-(Think of it like splitting a cake layer in half.)
+To do so, lay it flat on a cutting board and slice it horizontally so you end up with two long, flat halves.
 Set aside.

-• In the bowl of a stand mixer fitted with the whisk attachment, combine the remaining heavy cream, powdered sugar, and vanilla.
-Whip on medium speed until medium peaks form.
+• In a stand mixer, whip the heavy cream, powdered sugar, and vanilla on medium speed until medium peaks form.
+Set aside.

 The cream should hold its shape but still have a soft, slightly droopy tip when the whisk is lifted.